The Peel Group: MV Francop

 During unloading of the MV Francop at Peel's Dublin container port a sailor was crushed to death.
 During the 2018 incident a stack of four cargo containers was lifted off the vessel with a crane, resulting in the bottom container parting from the stack and falling onto the sailor.
 It was alleged against Peel's subsidiary Marine Terminals Ltd that there was no appropriate planning, instruction, communication and supervision of the method to insert a missing deck lock under the bottom container in the stack.

 Warrington traffic

 In 2014, Warrington Council accused Peel's Manchester Ship Canal of "self interest" and prioritising canal users rather than vehicle traffic in its operation of swing bridges over the canal.
 The council and canal operator subsequently announced they would work together.
 Residents were particularly concerned about the situation when the M6 Thelwall Viaduct had to be closed for maintenance, leaving no alternative route locally across the canal.

 Land hoarding

 In his 2019 book Who Owns England, Guy Shrubsole describes Peel as one of the 'secretive' companies that "hoards England's land" and has made significant impacts, good and bad, on the environment and people's lives:

+World Heritage loss

+In July 2021, the World Heritage Committee cited the development of Liverpool Waters as a reason for the revocation of Liverpool's World Heritage status.